 1996: Orchestral Manoeuvres in the Dark released their tenth studio album, Universal.

-1997: Joe Jackson released Heaven & Hell, a musical interpretation of the seven deadly sings that features guest artists including Suzanne Vega, Brad Roberts, Jane Siberry.
+1997: Joe Jackson released Heaven & Hell, a musical interpretation of the seven deadly sins that features guest artists including Suzanne Vega, Brad Roberts, Jane Siberry.

 2013: Elton John was awarded the first ever Brits Icon Award for his lasting impression on UK culture.
 Rod Stewart presented the citation to Sir Elton, calling him “the second best rock singer ever.”